Moen Magnetix 7.5-inch Showerhead · โ˜… 4.3 Top Pick Check price on Amazon →

 WarrantyLimited lifetime

 Yes.
 The magnet dock is genuinely better than slide brackets and the warranty backs the price.
-For renters or short-term use, a $40 fixed head is fine.
+For renters or short-term use, the price fixed head is fine.

 Delta has a clever dual-head design but adds complexity.
 Magnetix is simpler, lighter, and the dock is better.
 Delta wins for users who want both rain and wand at once.